King Crimson: 1972–1975: Larks' Tongues in Aspic, Starless and Bible Black, Red and hiatus

 In July 1974, Fripp, Bruford, and Wetton began recording Red.
 Before recording began, Fripp, now increasingly disillusioned with the music industry, turned his attention to the works of English mystic John G. Bennett and had a spiritual experience in which "the top of my head blew off".
-Most of the album had been developed during live improvisations before Fripp retreated into himself and "withdrew his opinion", leaving Bruford and Wetton to direct the recording sessions.
-The album contains one live track, "Providence", recorded on 30 June 1974 in Providence, Rhode Island with Cross playing violin.
-Several guest musicians (including former members Ian McDonald and Mel Collins) contributed to the album.
+Most of the album had been developed during live improvisations before Fripp "withdrew his opinion", leaving his bandmates to direct the sessions.
+The album contains one live track, "Providence", recorded on 30 June 1974 in Providence, Rhode Island with Cross on violin.
+Several guest musicians, including former members Ian McDonald and Mel Collins on saxophones, contributed to the album.
 Released on 6 October 1974, Red went to No. 45 in the UK and No. 66 in the US.
 AllMusic later called it "an impressive achievement" for a group about to disband, with "intensely dynamic" musical chemistry between the band members.

-Two months before the release of Red, King Crimson's future looked bright, with talks regarding founder member Ian McDonald rejoining the group.
+Two months before the release of Red, King Crimson's future looked bright, with talks regarding the possibility of McDonald rejoining the group.
 However, Fripp wished not to tour as he felt increasingly disenchanted by the group and the music industry.
 He also felt the world was going to drastically change by 1981 and that he had to prepare for it.
-Despite a band meeting while touring the US in which Fripp expressed a desire to end the band, the group did not formally disband until 25 September 1974 and later Fripp announced that King Crimson had "ceased to exist" and was "completely over for ever and ever".
+Despite a band meeting while touring the US in which Fripp expressed a desire to end the band, the group did not formally disband until 25 September 1974; the following month Fripp announced in an interview with Trouser Press magazine that King Crimson had "ceased to exist" and was "completely over for ever and ever".
 It was later revealed that Fripp had attempted to replace himself with McDonald and Steve Hackett of Genesis, but this was rejected by the managers.

 Following the band's disbandment, the live album USA was released in May 1975, formed of recordings from their 1974 North American tour.
-It received some positive reviews, including "a must" for fans of the band and "insanity you're better off having".
-Issues with the tapes rendered some of Cross's playing inaudible, so Eddie Jobson of Roxy Music was hired to perform violin and keyboard overdubs in a studio; further edits were also made to allow the music to fit on a single LP.
+It received some positive reviews, including being deemed "a must" for fans of the band and "insanity you're better off having".
+Issues with the tapes rendered some of Cross's playing inaudible, so Eddie Jobson of Roxy Music was hired to perform violin and keyboard overdubs; further edits were also made to allow the music to fit on a single LP.
 More live recordings from the 1972–1974 era would be issued as The Night Watch in 1997, and as part of the box sets The Great Deceiver (1992), Larks' Tongues in Aspic (1972–1973) (2012), The Road to Red (1974), and Starless (1973–1974) (both 2014).
-Between 1975 and 1981, King Crimson were completely inactive.
+After short stints with Roxy Music and Uriah Heep, Wetton went on to co-form U.K. with Bruford in 1977, and Asia in 1981; Bruford, in addition to U.K., formed the jazz fusion band Bruford.
+From 1975 to 1980, King Crimson were completely inactive.